-Seiko (Japanese for ‘exquisite or ‘success’) has had a rich horological legacy since the company’s inception in 1881 and their range of dive watches can be traced back to 1965 with model 6217.
+Seiko (Japanese for ‘exquisite or ‘success’) has had a rich horological legacy since the company’s inception in 1881.
+Their range of dive watches can be traced back as far as 1965 with model 6217.

 The SKX series (007 black dial or 009 pepsi dial) only started life in 1996, featuring the workhorse Seiko calibre 7S26 with a 21 jewel automatic movement and a 40 hour power reserve, but how has it managed to achieve iconic status in such a short space of time, especially in horological terms?

-It starts with the build quality – a smooth cushion design with brushed and polished stainless steel construction and inspiration drawn from Katsushika Hokusa’s The Great Wave off Kanagawa engraved into the case back.
+It starts with the build quality – a smooth cushion design with brushed and polished stainless steel construction, with inspiration drawn from Katsushika Hokusa’s The Great Wave off Kanagawa engraved into the case back.

 Then there’s the screw down crown uniquely positioned at 4 o’clock giving the watch character and individuality, the 120 uni-directional easy grip bezel, a day/date complication, outstanding lume (Seiko’s proprietary Lumi Brite) and a water resistance of 200m.